-A relaxing spa pedicure is a welcome treat year-round.
-However, getting that pedicure and keeping the polish pristine, as fall quickly approaches, presents a formidable challenge.
+A relaxing spa pedicure is a welcome treat year-round, even when you do it yourself.
+However, getting that pedicure and keeping the polish pristine as fall settles presents a formidable challenge.

 But never fear, spa-loving readers!
 I’ve got a few tips to keep your toes polished to perfection no matter how chilly the season!
-Follow these recommendations and keep your toes warm in cool temps and perfectly painted from spa to home.
+Follow these recommendations and keep your toes warm in cool temps and perfectly painted.

 Note: Those who frequent inexpensive nail salons should be forewarned: the old plastic-bag-around-the-toes trick is sure to backfire, leaving your recently purchased pedicure wrecked.
 Be sure to refuse this treatment if offered!

 Instead of spending a lot of money every few weeks having your calluses removed, invest in a pumice stone to regularly maintain your soft feet.

 You can purchase these relatively cheaply, and they will prevent you from having to pay for those expensive treatments at the salon when it’s too late for a pumice stone.
 Plus, the better your feet look, the better your pedicure will look!

 Moisturizing your feet on a regular basis can make your pedicure look brand new because it keeps your skin and cuticles soft and hydrated.
 However, if you’re someone who likes scented body lotions, beware!